 George Monbiot’s recent article in which he celebrates the rise of lab-based foods and the end of the agrarian age is highly problematic.
 It ignores social scientific and scientific research about agricultural systems and minimizes the practices and struggles of small-scale, organic farmers.

 A manifesto for an internationalist permaculture movement Migration, the movement of people over landscapes, is, arguably, one of the defining characteristics of our species.
-Humans have moved over landscapes in … Continue reading Permies of the world unite!
+Humans have moved over landscapes in search of food and other resources since before we were a species.
+And yet in our deeply capitalist society, the movement of most humans is [...]

 Lawns – highly managed monocultures of turf grasses – seem to most people but the most ardent environmentalist to be a relatively benign phenomenon.
-However lawns are highly political landscapes, … Continue reading Lawns, class, and colonialism
+However lawns are highly political landscapes, tied to the emergence of capitalism and settler colonialism.
+Lawns, as opposed to biodiverse meadows, prairies, and pastures, emerged only about 500 years ago as [...]

 The Earth and her people are in crisis.
 Devastating wars continue to tear apart cities, neighbourhoods, and families; a worldwide and vicious policy of neo-liberalism destroys pensions, fair wages, public institutions, and social programs; and systems of oppression including racism, sexism, and colonialism operate in deep and insidious ways.
 People are suffering.
 The Earth is suffering as well: the oceans grow more acidic and plastic-filled each day; a predicted 30% of species will disappear by 2050; and climate change is not only here but is happening faster than predicted.
 Continue Reading